-Between 1966 and 1991, a total of 170 EA-6B Prowlers rolled off the assembly line at Grumman's Calverton, New York, facility on Long Island.
-These versatile aircraft quickly transitioned to active duty, with the first arriving at Electronic Attack Squadron (VAQ) 129 at Naval Air Station Whidbey Island, Washington, in December 1971.
+Between 1966 and 1991, a total of 170 EA-6B Prowlers rolled off the assembly line at Grumman's

+Calverton, New York, facility on Long Island.
+These versatile aircraft transitioned quickly to active duty, with the first arriving at Electronic Attack Squadron (VAQ) 129 at Naval Air Station Whidbey Island, Washington, in December 1971.
 The Prowler's baptism by fire came quickly in Vietnam.
 They flew combat missions as part of Operations End Sweep and Linebacker II in 1972.
 The Prowler's legacy continued throughout the decades, proving its worth in conflicts like the Persian Gulf War and the War on Terror.

 No EA-6B Prowler was ever shot down in combat.
-The Prowler's ability to suppress enemy defenses

-Dr. Ron Smiley, who retired in 2020 after years leading the electronic warfare efforts for NAWCWD and NAVAIR, speaks during the EA-6B Prowler dedication ceremony at Missile Park at Point Mugu, California, April 17. made it a linchpin for ensuring the safety of U.S. and coalition forces.
+The Prowler's ability to suppress enemy defenses made it a linchpin for ensuring the safety of U.S. and coalition forces.
 When it came to strike missions, pilots never wanted to leave the carrier, or "mom," as the aviators dubbed it, without an EA-6B or two to protect them.